graphql/graphql-spec/spec/Section 6 -- Execution.md

 due to single-node failures.
 We can improve durability and availability by using dedicated sub-systems to manage this state.
-For example, event streams can be built using modern pub-sub systems, and client channels can be handled with a dedicate client gateway.
+For example, event streams can be built using modern pub-sub systems, and client channels can be handled with a dedicated client gateway.

-Rather than mixing stateful and stateless systems, we recommend keeping the GraphQL server stateless and delegating all state persistence these sub-systems.
+Rather than mixing stateless (queries and mutations) and stateful (subscriptions), we recommend keeping the GraphQL server stateless and delegating all state persistence these sub-systems.

 ## Executing Selection Sets